kanisterio/kanister/examples/stable/mysql-csi-snapshot/README.md

 1 row in set (0.00 sec)
 ```

-Thus, with the help of Kanister, we have successfully backed up our MySQL application data and recovered it after a disaster.
+Thus, with the help of Kanister, we have successfully backed up our MySQL application and recovered it after a disaster.

 ## Delete the Artifacts